FeLusiani/Kohonen-Network/README.md

 # Kohonen-Network

-The projects aims to implement an interactive **Kohoen Network**, a type of **SOM** (Self Organizing Map).
+The projects aims to implement an interactive **Kohoen Network**, a type of **SOM** ([Self Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map)).
 Through the GUI the user can insert data, and visualize the network as it learns.
-Kohoen Networks are usually used to perform dimension reduction and normalization on data.
-In this project, the network maps a 2D input on a grid topology of nodes (therefore, it performs no dimension reduction, just data normalization).
+Kohoen Networks are usually used to perform dimensionality reduction and normalization on data.
+In this project, the network maps a 2D input on a grid topology of nodes (therefore, it performs no dimensionality reduction, just data normalization).

 User draws data distribution (purple dots):
 <img src="img/img_before.png" width="75%" height="75%">